-HB 1054 proposes a series of property valuation changes and limits the increase in local growth (and thus property tax revenues) in the 2023 property tax year (payable in 2024), creates a one-time change impacting which assessment cycle will be used for the notice of valuations that will be sent to property owners this spring and revises the multi-family assessment rate for the 2024 property tax year (payable in 2025).
+HB 1054 proposed a series of property valuation changes and would have limited the increase in local growth (and thus property tax revenues) in the 2023 property tax year (payable in 2024), created a one-time change impacting which assessment cycle will be used for the notice of valuations that will be sent to property owners this spring and revised the multi-family assessment rate for the 2024 property tax year (payable in 2025).

-To see a visual of all of the proposed changes in HB 1054 and how those would interact with legislation that passed in the last two years, click here.
+To see a visual of all of the proposed changes HB 1054 would have created and how those would have interacted with legislation that passed in the last two years, click here.

-Sponsors: Reps.
-Frizell, Sen. B Pelton
+Sponsors: Rep. Frizell and Sen. B Pelton Final Status: Postponed Indefinitely